bbqkees/EMS-Wiki/Documentation/Thermostats/README.md

 EMS|0x10|RC35 (built-in version)||<img src="https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/Documentation/built-in-RC35.jpg" width="150">
 EMS|0x18|CT100/TC100|Easy|<img src="https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/Documentation/nefit-easy.jpg" height="150">

-The RC30 is equal to the Nefit Moduline 300 and the RC35 is equal to the Moduline 400.<br>
-The RC20 is likely equal to the Nefit Moduleline 200.<br>
-Although the hardware is identical (if you open up a ModuLine 400 it says 'RC35' on the PCB), the firmware may be a bit different.
-It appears there are slight differences in frametypes.
+Although the hardware of some thermostats is identical (if you open up a ModuLine 300 or 400 it says 'RC35' on the PCB), the firmware will be different.
+It appears there are also differences in frametypes.
 However, as more people are using theses sketches this will be resolved over time.<br>
-Furthermore in principle all EMS bus thermostats can be supported.
-So this also includes the Nefit Easy and the new line of ModuLine series 1000, 2000, 3000 etc. For a new thermostat you need to log the data on the bus when you set the temperature on the thermostat and go through the log to find the correct messages.<br>If you have a newer Nefit/Bosch/Buderus EMS thermostat and you would like to help I can give a hand.
-You can contact me via the [Domoticz forum](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736).

 ### RC10 ≈ Moduline 100
 This is the simplest EMS thermostat.<br>